This post was last updated on August 24th, 2022 at 09:15 pm

-Users of the Reactec system attach colour coded tags to tools used in the workplace.
-These rugged tags carry data about the tool, its make and model, a unique tool number, and an average tool vibration value.
-Each day, workers collect an i-pod sized, portable device (the “HAVmeter”); signing it out with a personal swipe card that carries details of their allowed levels of vibration.
+The HAVmeter system uses tags attached to tools, which carry data about the make and model, a unique tool number and an average tool vibration value.
+Each day, workers collect a HAVmeter, a portable device, signing it out with a personal swipe card that carries details of their allowed levels of vibration.

-The technology used is simple and robust, allowing it to be deployed in factory environments or on construction sites.

-The HAVmeter is attached magnetically to any tool used during the day.
-Tool tags are coded red, yellow or green to give a visual warning of the vibration caused by a particular tool and the HAVmeter displays their total vibration dosage helping workers to manage their own exposure.
-The HAVmeter records the vibration exposure by collecting data from the tool tags, storing details of tools used and the time that the tool was operated for.
+The HAVmeter is attached magnetically to any tool they use.
+Tool tags are coded red, yellow or green to give a visual warning of the vibration caused by a particular tool.
+The HAVmeter records workers’ vibration exposure by collecting data from the tool tags, storing details of tools used and the time that the tool was operated for.
+It displays their total vibration dosage, helping workers to manage their own exposure.

 CoreRFID worked closely with Reactec on the design and development of the system.
-They provided Reactec with guidance on technology choices for the tool tags.
-The CoreRFID design involved the development of a custom tag with a larger than standard antenna in order to cope with the specialised transmission / reception problems found when the HAVmeter is magnetically attached to a tag on a vibrating, electrical tool.
+The work involved the development of a custom tag with a larger than standard antenna in order to cope with the specialised transmission and reception problems found when the HAVmeter is magnetically attached to a tag on a vibrating, electrical tool.
 CoreRFID sourced and arranged production of the custom tag ready for embedding in the Reactec housing.

-The development and delivery of the HAVmeter system demanded a close working relationship between Reactec and CoreRFID.
-Reactec selected CoreRFID as their technology partner for the project because of CoreRFID’s ability to meet Reactec price targets for their tool tags; because of CoreRFID’s track record in successful RFID implementations and their ability to provide a custom solution that the demanding nature of the HAVmeter operational environment.
+Reactec selected CoreRFID as its technology partner for the project because of its ability to meet Reactec’s price targets for their tool tags, its record in successful RFID implementations and its ability to provide a custom solution to meet the demands of the HAVmeter operational environment.